2023-2024 Disney Dining Plan Info & Tips

-Walt Disney World’s Dining Plan comes in tiers, with prices starting at $57 per night for adults and $23 for kids.
-This guide covers meal plan pricing, money saving tips, what’s included, whether it’s worth getting, Free Dining dates, and info about the DDP’s temporary suspension.
-(Updated June 1, 2023.)
+The 2024 Disney Dining Plan comes in tiers, with prices starting at $57 per night for adults and $23 for kids.
+This guide to Walt Disney World’s meal package covers costs, money saving tips, what’s included, whether it’s worth getting, participating restaurants, and likely Free Dining dates.
+(Updated January 9, 2024.)

 Prior to the return of the Disney Dining Plan in 2024, the DDP had evolved over time before disappearing for over 3 years.
-The most significant change that’ll still be relevant when the Disney Dining Plan returns in 2024 is the inclusion of alcoholic beverages on all tiers of the Disney Dining Plans.
+The most significant change that’s still relevant for the 2024 Disney Dining Plan is the inclusion of alcoholic beverages on all tiers of the Disney Dining Plans.
 This is a nice perk for drinkers, but has downsides–particularly for families, as kids obviously cannot order alcohol.

 With that said, the 2024 Disney Dining Plan does cost more money…one way or another.
 Even with prices decreasing for kids, there’s also the big asterisk that Walt Disney World is reducing the number of snacks available on the Disney Dining Plans from 2 to 1 per night.
 So that alone achieves cost-savings for the company and reduces the per night value by $5-6.
 (More than offsetting that sticker price decrease.)